prostep-ivip-e-V/vec/wiki/README.md

 This project's static Pages are built by [GitLab CI][ci], following the steps defined in [`.gitlab-ci.yml`](.gitlab-ci.yml).

+All content merged into the `master` branch will be build and deployed automatically.

 ## Building locally

 To work locally with this project, you'll have to follow the steps below: